Not just Price is right: Canadiens have Penguins on brink

 It seemed like any hope the Montreal Canadiens had of beating the Pittsburgh Penguins rested on the shoulders of goaltender Carey Price.

 Price has shouldered a big load in net, but he's not the only reason the high-powered Penguins are on the brink of elimination, down 2-1 in the best-of-five qualifying round series.
-Montreal has held star Russian center Evgeni Malkin to one secondary assist in three games and can knock out Pittsburgh with one more victory in Game 4 Friday (4 p.m.
+Montreal has held star Russian center Evgeni Malkin to zero even-strength points with one power-play assist through three games and can knock out Pittsburgh with one more victory in Game 4 Friday (4 p.m.
 EDT, NBC Sports Network).

 “Pricey’s been really solid: He’s making some key saves for us," center Phillip Danault said.
 “But yeah, he’s not alone in this and it’s important for him to know.
 We show some character, we go toe to toe.
 We embrace the challenge.”